AllskyTeam/allsky/README.md

 You only need to follow these instructions once.

-Manual method:
-* make sure config.sh has a DARK_FRAME configuration.
-Default is "dark.png"
+If you don't use the GUI:
 * Place a cover on your camera lens/dome
 * Set darkframe to 1 in settings.json
 * Restart the allsky service: ```sudo service allsky restart```
-* A new file has been created at the root of the project: dark.png by default
+* Dark frames are created in a `darks` directory.
+A new dark is created every time the sensor temperature changes by 1 degree C.
 * Set darkframe to 0 in settings.json
 * Restart the allsky service: ```sudo service allsky restart```
 * Remove the cover from the lens/dome
+* Enable dark subtraction in `config.sh` by setting `DARK_FRAME_SUBTRACTION` to true

 GUI method:
-* make sure config.sh has a DARK_FRAME configuration.
-Default is "dark.png"
 * Place a cover on your camera lens/dome
 * Open the Camera Settings tab and set Dark Frame to Yes.
 * Hit the Save button
-* A new file has been created at the root of the project: dark.png by default
+* Dark frames are created in a `darks` directory.
+A new dark is created every time the sensor temperature changes by 1 degree C.
 * On the Camera Settings tab and set Dark Frame to No.
 * Hit the Save button
 * Remove the cover from the lens/dome

-The dark frame is now created and will always be subtracted from captured images.
-In case the outside temperature varies significantly and you start seeing more / less hot pixels, you can run these instructions again to create a new dark frame.
+* Open the scripts editor tab, load `config.sh` and set `DARK_FRAME_SUBTRACTION` to true

+The dark frame subtraction is temperature dependant.
+Running the dark frame capture while ambiant temperature is varying results in a larger set of darks (1 per degree C).
+During the night, the sensor temperature is used to select the most appropriate dark frame.
+Dark frames are only subtracted from images taken at night.

 ## Timelapse